 - Pre-heat the oven to 180c or equivalent.

-- Line the bottom of a 20cm cake tin with a disposable liner or grease-proof paper.
+- Line the bottom of a 23cm cake tin with a disposable liner or grease-proof paper.

-- Sprinkle 40g Light Brown Sugar over the butter layer.
+- Sprinkle 60g Light Brown Sugar over the butter layer.
+Make sure to go right to the edges.

 - Top and tail 4 Ripe Figs and then carefully slice each horizontally into thirds.